MicrosoftDocs/windows-dev-docs/hub/powertoys/keyboard-manager.md

 | Visibility   | Specifies whether the app will be visible.
 This is useful when the app is a console or something you don't want to see.  |

 ### Remap a shortcut to open a URI
 This type of shortcut action will open a URI.
 The only option is the actual Path/URI.
 Almost anything you can issue on the command line should work.
-You can find some other examples here: https://learn.microsoft.com/windows/uwp/launch-resume/launch-app-with-uri
+See [Launch an app with a URI](/windows/uwp/launch-resume/launch-app-with-uri) for more examples.

 ### App-specific shortcuts